Cymraeg ardal@ardal-wales.co.uk

 Garn Saethon – defensive enclosure – (nr Garn Fadrun) Llanfihangel SH298338

-Pen y Gaer (Llanbedrog) – Iron Age promontory hillfort – Llanbedrog SH323314 (no image)
+Pen y Gaer (Llanbedrog) – Iron Age promontory hillfort – Llanbedrog SH323314 (awaiting image)

 Pen y Gaer (Abersoch) – Iron Age defensive hillfort – Abersoch SH298282

-Castellmarch / Castell Abersoch – Iron Age defended enclosure – Abersoch SH313285 (no Image)
+Castellmarch / Castell Abersoch – Iron Age defended enclosure – Abersoch SH313285 (awaiting Image)

 Castell – Iron Age hillfort – Llanengan SH294267

-Pared Mawr /Porth Ceiriad – Iron Age promontory fort – Llanengan SH303246 (no image)
+Pared Mawr /Porth Ceiriad – Iron Age promontory fort – Llanengan SH303246 (awaiting image)

 Castell Caeron – Iron Age hillfort – Botwnog SH232303